Office of Science and Technology Policy: 20th century

 President Richard M. Nixon eliminated the President's Science Advisory Committee after his second Science Advisor, Edward E. David Jr., resigned in 1973, rather than appointing a replacement.
-In 1975, the American Physical Society president Chien-Shiung Wu met with the new president Gerald Ford to reinstate a scientific body of advisors for the executive branch and the president, which President Ford concurred to do.
+In 1975, the American Physical Society president Chien-Shiung Wu met with the new president Gerald Ford to discuss efforts to reinstate a scientific body of advisors for the executive branch and the president.
+President Ford supported the effort.
 The United States Congress then established the OSTP in 1976 with a broad mandate to advise the President and others within the Executive Office of the President on the effects of science and technology on domestic and international affairs.
 The 1976 Act also authorizes OSTP to lead inter-agency efforts to develop and to implement sound science and technology policies and budgets and to work with the private sector, state and local governments, the science and higher education communities, and other nations toward this end.

 21st century

+Second Obama Administration

+On 17 October 2014 the OSTP halted funding for gain of function research (GOFR).

+First Trump administration

-Under President Donald Trump, OSTP's staff dropped from 135 to 45 people.
+Under President Donald Trump, OSTP's staff dropped from 135 to 45 people by November 2017.
+In December 2017 the OSTP ban on GOFR was replaced by an expert-driven “US Department of Health and Human Services (HHS) framework for guiding funding decisions about proposed research involving pathogens that have enhanced potential for creating pandemics.”

 The OSTP director position remained vacant for over two years, the longest vacancy for the position since the office's founding.
 Kelvin Droegemeier, an atmospheric scientist who previously served as the vice president of research at the University of Oklahoma, was nominated for the position on August 1, 2018 and confirmed by the Senate on January 2, 2019.

 Michael Kratsios was nominated by President Trump to be the fourth Chief Technology Officer of the United States and associate director of OSTP in March 2019 and was unanimously confirmed by the Senate on August 1, 2019.
 During Trump's tenure, Droegemeier also managed the National Science and Technology Council.

+Biden administration

 President Joe Biden named, and the Senate later unanimously confirmed, Eric Lander as head of the Office of Science and Technology Policy, while also upgrading the position to a cabinet-level post.
 Lander resigned in February 2022 following reports that engaged in abusive conduct against both subordinates and other White House officials.